 Parents should note that fees at these schools can be extremely high and space is limited.
 It's best that parents begin the application process well in advance.

 While education is only compulsory from age five, preschools abound in Amsterdam.
 Daycare centres, kindergartens and preschools are available, while childcare services, including playgroups, babysitters and au pairs, can also be found.

 Expat families will find inclusive education is valued in both public and private schools.
-Newly arrived expat families in Amsterdam are advised to enquire with the local municipality on the best fit.
+Newly arrived expat families in Amsterdam are advised to enquire with the local municipality on the best fit for their specific needs.
 Parents can also find support groups online or through schools and local organisations.

 Many schools in Amsterdam offer specialised services to integrate students with disabilities or disorders into mainstream classes.

 Additionally, two types of schools cater specifically to special education needs: speciaal basisonderwijs (SBO) and speciaal onderwijs schools.
-SBO programmes are similar to mainstream curricula but provide specific support services.
-Speciaal onderwijs schools are split into distinct clusters, based on the type of care: visual impairments, hearing or speech impediments, physical or cognitive disabilities, and behavioural or social problems.
+SBO programmes are similar to mainstream curricula, but provide specific support services.
+Speciaal onderwijs schools are split into distinct clusters, based on the student's type of care needs: visual impairments, hearing or speech impediments, physical or cognitive disabilities, and behavioural or social problems.

 Homeschooling in Amsterdam

 Children must attend school in the Netherlands from ages five to 16.
 Homeschooling is not legal in the country, other than under specific exceptions.
 We recommend parents address their concerns about distance learning and homeschooling with the local municipality.
 Reaching out via social media to the expat community in Amsterdam can also be helpful when looking for resources on homeschooling.